-Use a service such as www.friendorfollow.com or www.tweepi.com to check out your new followers, see who is following and maybe who is not following you.
-Formulate what you feel is best for you, if someone isn't following you have a few choices.
+Check out your new followers and see who is following you and who is not from the people you are following.
+Formulate what you feel is best for you; if someone isn't following, you have a few choices.
 Unfollow, of course, but also decide if this person is of value to you.
 It is not too late to tweet them to say hi.
-It isn't recommended to put people on the spot for unfollowing and will most likely come off as rude or needy.
+It isn't recommended to put people on the spot for unfollowing; it will most likely come off as rude or needy.
 You will always catch more bees with honey!

-Please do not ever auto-direct message.
-This cannot be said enough, it really annoys people and causes an immediate unfollow for many.
-The new follower is not going to be impressed with your sales pitch or immediately like your Facebook page.
+Please do not ever use auto-direct messages.
+This cannot be said enough; it annoys people and causes an immediate unfollow for many.
+The new follower will not be impressed with your sales pitch or immediately like your Facebook page.
 Respect the people who have chosen to follow you and yourself.

-Find a new friend somewhere, follow them immediately!
-It is so hard to remember people's Twitter handles and you will want to tweet them again.
+Find a new friend somewhere, and follow them immediately!
+Remembering people's Twitter handles is so hard, and you will want to tweet them again.
 Immediate follow is a good idea.
-If you are in a great chat, don't forget to go through at the end and follow the people who you enjoyed.
-The chat experience gets better as you create more meaningful relationships with friends outside of your weekly hour together.
+If you are in a great chat, don't forget to go through it at the end and follow the people you enjoyed.
+The chat experience improves as you create more meaningful relationships with friends outside of your weekly hour together.

-Sharing is caring – make sure that you share more of other’s folks content more than your own.
-There are different theories on what percentage you should shoot for but if you are only pushing your own content it can look spammy.
-And you might run the risk of no one tweeting your information, reciprocity is always appreciated and remembered.
-Suggested practice is following the Pareto Principle of 80/20 content: eighty percent others content and twenty percent your own. (hat tip @ebonstorm)
+Sharing is caring.
+Make sure you share more of other folk's content than your own.
+There are different theories on what percentage you should shoot for, but if you are only pushing your content, it can look spammy.
+And you might run the risk of no one tweeting your information; reciprocity is always appreciated and remembered.
+The suggested practice follows the Pareto Principle of 80/20 content: eighty percent of others' content and twenty percent of your own.

 Lists can also be used for organization and strategy.
 A stream of your new followers can be used to determine whether or not you should follow.
-Using a keyword search of people you follow can create stream of excellent content from people you have already pre-selected and respect.
-Also a benefit to create a smaller list of people who you don't want to miss through out the day.
+Using a keyword search of people you follow can create a stream of excellent content from people you have already pre-selected and respected.
+Also, creating a smaller list of people you don't want to miss throughout the day is a benefit.

 Using hashtags to follow or create a stream is an excellent way to organize and maximize.
-Also can be used to reiterate thoughts like #BOOM or #SocialMediaCrush, two of my current favorites.
-Or even to tie together a group of people like #cafefab, a special group of my girlfriends. (@natasha_d_g, @thehealthmaven and @parissab) (hat tip to @thedomesticexec)
+It also can be used to reiterate thoughts like #BOOM or #SocialMediaCrush, two of my current favorites.

 What are your thoughts?
 Any best practices that you'd like to share with me?
 I'd love to hear from you!